pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 # The address of the account that will be used to fund the application accounts
 # so that they can stake on the network.
 # TODO_TECHDEBT(@bryanchriswhite, #512): Replace with faucet address.
-funding_account_address: pokt1eeeksh2tvkh7wzmfrljnhw4wrhs55lcuvmekkw # address for pnf account
+funding_account_address: pokt1awtlw5sjmw2f5lgj8ekdkaqezphgz88rdk93sk # address for faucet account

 # In non-ephemeral chains, the gateways are identified by their addresses.
 gateways: